 The DTS4050 timestamps the data in either ASCII or binary data formats, when PTP is enabled.
 In addition, the binary packet includes the elapsed time since the last update from the grandmaster.
 From this, the user can detect when and if the grandmaster has gone offline.
 The user may enter an offset to adjust the PTP to reflect local time and/or adjust for leap seconds.
-The DTS4050 does not automatically adjust for leap seconds, but it does have a command to extract and display the leap second field of the PTP packets sent by the grandmaster.
-The format of the DTS4050 data packets can be found in "DTS Packet Definitions" on page 73.
+The DTS4050 does not automatically adjust for leap seconds, but it does have a command (GETUTCO) to extract and display the leap second field of the PTP packets sent by the grandmaster.
+The format of the DTS4050 data packets can be found in "DTS Packet Definitions" on page 72.
+The command GETUTCO can be found on page 32.